ansible/ansible/docs/docsite/rst/windows_usage.rst

 Ansible can be used to orchestrate a multitude of tasks on Windows servers.
 Below are some examples and info about common tasks.

-Installing Programs
+Installing Software
 -------------------
-There are three main ways that Ansible can be used to install programs:
+There are three main ways that Ansible can be used to install software:

 * Using the ``win_chocolatey`` module.
-This sources the program data from an external chocolatey repository.
+This sources the program data from the default public `Chocolatey <https://chocolatey.org/>`_ repository.
 Internal repositories can be used instead by setting the ``source`` option.

 * Using the ``win_package`` module.
-This installs a program from a local/network path or URL.
+This installs software using an MSI or .exe installer from a local/network path or URL.

-* Using the ``win_command`` or ``win_shell`` module to install manually.
+* Using the ``win_command`` or ``win_shell`` module to run an installer manually.

-The ``win_chocolatey`` module is recommended since it has the most complete logic for checking to see if a program is already installed.
+The ``win_chocolatey`` module is recommended since it has the most complete logic for checking to see if a package has already been installed and is up-to-date.

 Below are some examples of using all three options to install 7-Zip::

     # install/uninstall with chocolatey
-    - name: ensure 7-Zip is installed using Chocolatey
+    - name: ensure 7-Zip is installed via Chocolatey
       win_chocolatey:
         name: 7zip
         state: present

-    - name: ensure 7-Zip is uninstall using Chocolatey
+    - name: ensure 7-Zip is not installed via Chocolatey
       win_chocolatey:
         name: 7zip
         state: absent